 Use named Excel tables: Define your tables using Excel’s Insert Table feature.
 When a placeholder inside a named table expands rows or columns, the table range automatically updates to include the new data.

-Reference table data using structured references: Take advantage of structured table references in formulas (e.g.,
+Reference table data using structured references: Take advantage of structured table references in formulas (e.g., =SUM(TableName[ColumnName])) to dynamically refer to entire columns, even as the table grows or shrinks.

 Short Definition